robusta-dev/robusta/docs/playbook-reference/defining-playbooks/external-playbook-repositories.rst

 Loading Actions from an external Python Package
 ---------------------------------------------------

-For external Python packages, just specify an url starting with http(s), and ending with either .tar, .tar.gz, .tgz, .tar.bz2, or .tbz2.
+For external Python packages, just specify an URL starting with http(s), and ending with either .tar, .tar.gz, .tgz, .tar.bz2, or .tbz2.

 .. code-block:: yaml